magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/ImageTrackingSubsystem/UnityEngine.XR.MagicLeap.ImageTrackingSubsystem.md

 [MagicLeap](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.md)

-Subsystem for Image Tracking TODO: Implement when Image Tracking is available from the platform.
+Subsystem for Image Tracking TODO: Implement when Image Tracking is available from the platform

 Inherits from: <br></br>XRImageTrackingSubsystem